l3th4l/l3th4l/README.md

 -->

 - 🌱 Undergraduate student in Statistics
-- ⚡ Fun fact: "Data Scientist" is not a real position
 - 👯 looking to collaborate on image generation and reinforcement learning
 - 📫 How to reach me: [email](mailto:safalyaglobal@gmail.com)